-- Intertwined banking sector -> exposed to "toxic" bonds and papers while separate national regulation authorities don't cooperate

-- Who is going to pay it all back?

-- Open up the economies or protect them?

-- What could be the possibilities for Europe as a whole?

-- Would an ECB bond 'Eurobond' solve anything?

-- What about Greece?
+- Integrated banking sector -> exposure to dangerous bonds and papers while separate national regulation authorities don't cooperate - Who is going to pay it all back? - > Open up the economies or protect them? - What could be the possibilities for Europe as a whole? - Would an ECB bond 'Eurobond' solve anything? - What about Greece?

 - Arguments PRO default: match currency value with economic performance

 - Arguments AGAINST default: be the first pebble that starts an avalanche ultimately leading to Eurozone disintegration

 - Regulation of the global financial system?

 - Curb the role of rating agencies...?

 - Crisis of capitalism as such?